data-apis/governance/consortium_governance.md

 _Note: the Consortium is still early in its formation process, with repositories being open sourced and initial standards documents being drafted.
 We expect the main principles and overall structure of governance to evolve over the next year._

+## Purpose

+The purpose of the Consortium is to develop API standards for common Python data structures for scientific, data science and machine learning users and applications - using a combination of design discussions, requirements engineering and data-driven approaches.

 ## Principles

 The main principles of Consortium governance are: